-Contract term EC & CEO CFO Type of contract Permanent ongoing employment Permanent ongoing employment Change of control If a Change of Control results in Bapcor delisting from the ASX: • Sign-on Rights: Unvested Sign-on Rights will fully vest, with the cash value (based on the 30-day VWAP up to and including the Change of Control) paid within seven days. • LTI Awards: If a Change of Control occurs in FY25, a minimum of 150% of Total Remuneration Package (as at the Operative Date) will vest.
-If in FY26, the FY26 LTIP will vest on a pro-rata basis based on the elapsed performance period.
-A portion of the FY25 LTIP will also vest, ensuring that the total vesting across FY25 and FY26 equals at least the FY25 vesting amount described above.
-Not applicable. described above.
-Former Executive K Contract term MP Interim CEO CFO Type of contract Fixed-term contract Permanent ongoing employment Notice period Six months.
-Six months.
+Contract term Interim CEO CFO Type of contract Fixed-term contract Permanent ongoing employment Notice period 6 months.
 Immediate termination of employment for serious misconduct.
 Individual will be entitled to payment of TFR up to the date of their termination and their statutory entitlements.
-Immediate termination of employment for serious misconduct.
+6 months Immediate termination of employment for serious misconduct.
 Individual will be entitled to payment of TFR up to the date of their termination and their statutory entitlements.
 How unvested equity is treated on leaving Bapcor Not applicable.
 Upon resignation or termination all unvested deferred equity is forfeited - unless the Board determines otherwise.
-If exit is due to redundancy or classified as a 'good leaver', unless the Board determines otherwise, then: Any vested or pro-rata LTIP payments, as determined by the Board, may be payable upon termination.
-Pro-rata payments will reflect the portion of the financial year worked and remain subject to applicable LTIP vesting conditions at the time of assessment.
-Any unvested Sign-on Rights will vest and entitlement to receive the benefit in cash - calculated by multiplying the number of Sign-on Rights by the volume weighted average price over the 30 ASX trading days ending on and including the Change of Control.
-Change Not applicable.
+If exit is due to redundancy or classified as a 'good leaver', unless the Board determines otherwise, then: • Any vested or pro-rata LTIP payments, as determined by the Board, may be payable upon termination.
+Pro-rata payments will reflect the portion of the financial year worked and remain subject to applicable LTIP vesting conditions at the time of assessment. • Any unvested Sign-on Rights will vest and entitlement to receive the benefit in cash - calculated by multiplying the number of Sign-on Rights by the volume weighted average price over the 30 ASX trading days ending on and including the Change of Control.
+Change of control Not applicable.
 Not applicable.